 Allied health services play a significant role in getting you through treatment and meeting your recovery goals.
 Specialised health services, such as dietitians or physiotherapists, are often referred to as allied health, and can help you and your family manage treatment side effects.

 Maintaining good nutrition throughout treatment can help manage symptoms such as nausea or weight loss, and provide you with enough energy to get through each day.
-Dietitians can assist in ensuring nutritional needs are met whilst undergoing treatment.
+Dietitians can assist in ensuring your nutritional needs are met whilst undergoing treatment.

 You may consider the help of a dietitian for: